wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/7-exercise-client-side-web-parts.md

 ## Verify your developer environment is properly configured

 > [!NOTE]
-> The instructions below assume you're using v1.13.1 of the SharePoint Framework Yeoman generator.
+> The instructions below assume you're using v1.14.0 of the SharePoint Framework Yeoman generator.
+For more information on the use of the SharePoint Framework Yeoman generator, see [Yeoman generator for the SharePoint Framework](https://aka.ms/spfx-yeoman-info)

-Use the tools installed in the second exercise to create a new SharePoint Framework component and test it using the local workbench.
+Use the tools installed in the second exercise to create a new SharePoint Framework component and test it using the SharePoint Online hosted workbench.

 Open a command prompt and change to an empty folder where you want to store the files for the project.

-Run the SharePoint Yeoman generator by executing the following command:
+Run the SharePoint Framework Yeoman generator by executing the following command:

 ```console
 yo @microsoft/sharepoint